 - Patient-care methods

-- Radiation physics, radiation protection, principles of radiography (available in the summer professional program for those who do not have it)
+- Radiation physics, radiation protection, principles of radiography, patient care methods (available in the summer professional program for those who do not have it)

 - General psychology or developmental psychology

-Humanities – 28 units’ minimum (choose minimum of three areas from: history, literature, philosophy, foreign language, art/music appreciation/history).
+Humanities – 16qt/11sem units’ minimum (choose minimum of three areas from: history, literature, philosophy, foreign language, art/music appreciation/history).
 Included in this minimum, 4 units of religion per year of attendance at a Seventh-day Adventist college or university.
 Eight units of religion are included in the B.S. degree core as a co-requisite.
-A total of 28 quarter units are required to fulfill this area.

 Natural Sciences – The study of natural sciences must include a minimum of 12 units.
 The units in natural sciences must be selected from two of the following content areas: biology, chemistry, geology, mathematics, physics, and statistics.
 Required: College algebra/Pre-Calculus- starting with entry year 2017, (taken within 3 years), Human Anatomy and Physiology with a lab (a 2-course sequence in Anatomy and Physiology, with labs is acceptable).